 On September 24, 2021, a Notice of Intent to Adopt a Negative Declaration was posted at the Alameda County Clerk's Office, published in The Daily Review and mailed to 183 property owners, residents, and businesses within 300-feet of the project site in addition agencies, organizations and individuals that have requested all CEQA-related notices.
-On October 14, 2021, the City received correspondence from the Sierra Club, San Francisco Bay Chapter urging Hayward to complete an Environmental Impact Report for an Amazon Last Mile Delivery warehouse on the subject site (Attachment VII).
-And on October 21, 2021, the City received 37 emails (as of the publication of this staff report) urging the City complete an Environmental Impact Report for an Amazon Last Mile Delivery warehouse at the subject site (Attachment VIII).
+Prior to the end of the comment period, the City received 52 letters and emails related to the proposed project, most of which urged the City complete an Environmental Impact Report for establishment of an Amazon Last Mile Delivery warehouse at the subject site.
+All of the letters and responses to those letters are provided in Attachment VII to this report.
+The City also received 25 emails in support of the project, all of which are included as Attachment VIII to this report.